grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 ## Story elements specific to this story
 :elements:
+* [ ] Maybe in some battle situation, they can use 3D thinking to outwit some smart enemy who is limited to 2D thinking. (ala kahn in star trek 2)
+* [ ] long slow chase scene akin to O'Brian books. they run until the batteries run out and they have to surface. on the surface they are saved from being seen by a fog bank (so they are just as, if not more, blind above water as below)
+	* It would be nice to make this the _first_ story because it has all the elements of The Enemy Below.
+It's archetypal for a submarine story, and at the same time can introduce all styles and characters you want to use.
+* [ ] someone fishes from the deck of the ship
+* [ ] The contrast between the noisy fast mini sub, and the quiet slow smugglers sub.
+* [ ] the pilot blows the tanks on the gnat and breaches the sub to attract attention of the authorities
+* [X] they separate from the gnat and have to give it a depth and location and time to meet for a rendezvous under silence
+* [ ] They have a conversation about whether mice enjoy running on wheels:
+	* "if you put a wheel in the woods, do you think mice would run on it?"
+	* "I'll bet they would --- for the sheer mechanical pleasure of it.
+Like a bicycle.
+Or a submarine"
+	* (I originally had this slated for book II though.. is it better there?)
+* [ ] when they arrive at the underwater dock, have the two beefy guys extract a docking fee.
+* [ ] Add a conversation about the morality of running weapons parts when they have the magnetic mines aboard
+	* Maybe with shakes over ship-to-ship, just to keep it interesting
+	* Maybe Shakes wonders if it's moral to run weapons
+	* But Percy points out that they might be supplying a rebel group fighting for their freedoms
+	* Though that rebel group might be the oppressors in 6 months
+	* There's no way to keep track of who is in power, or even if there actually CAN be someone in power
+	* So instead just do the job at hand, and hope it all comes out as a moral wash in the long run
 * [X] overall theme: being chased by a dark force of evil (black sub) from place to place to place
 * [X] plot milestones
 	* on a dead calm sea